lucaswerkmeister/cheats/README.md

 `cheats` was written for `bash`, and by now it contains so much bash-specific syntax that running it on other shells may require considerable porting efforts.
 I have tested the following shells:

   * `sh`: Not going to happen.
 Sorry.
-  * `zsh`: Displaying cheats works, running them doesn’t.
+  * `zsh`: Displaying cheats works, running them only works if they don’t contain variables.
 Completion doesn’t work either.
 There might be a relatively simple fix for running cheats if you know `zsh` (completion will probably need a rewrite), but I don’t.
 If you think you can fix it, off to CONTRIBUTING.md with you!
   * `csh`, `ksh`: Doesn't work at all.
 I also have no knowledge of these shells, so I don't know if it even could work.

 Other than your shell, the following commands are used: `printf`, `basename`, `head`, `tail`, `sed`, `tput`.
 For most package managers, `sed` is in package “sed”, `tput` is in package “ncurses”, and the rest are part of “coreutils”.